-- (a) All Gaming Activities conducted under this Compact shall, at a minimum, comply (i) with a Gaming Ordinance duly adopted by the Tribe and approved in accordance with IGRA, (ii) with all applicable rules, regulations, procedures, specifications, and standards duly adopted by the NIGC, the Tribal Gaming Agency, and the State Gaming Agency, and (iii) with the provisions of this Compact. - (b) The Tribal Gaming Agency shall make available for inspection by the State Gaming Agency upon request a copy of the Gaming Ordinance, and all of its rules, regulations, procedures, specifications, ordinances, or standards applicable to the Gaming Activities that are referenced and required by this Compact, excluding the Tribal Gaming Agency's internal policies and procedures.
-The Tribal Gaming Agency shall give notice to the State Gaming Agency of any change or amendment to the Gaming Ordinance, or the Tribal Gaming Agency's rules, regulations, procedures, specifications, ordinances, or standards applicable to the Gaming Activities and any activity that is the subject of this Compact, no later than thirty (30) days after the change or amendment. - (c) The Tribal Gaming Agency shall make the following documents available in hard copy or on the Gaming Facility's website to its patrons or their legal representatives: the Gaming Ordinance; the rules of each class III game operated by the Tribe, to the extent that such rules are not available for display on the Gaming Device or the table on which the game is played; tribal law, to the extent it impacts the public in relation to the Gaming Activities; the tort ordinance specified in section 12.5, subdivision (b); and, the regulations promulgated by the Tribal Gaming Agency concerning patron disputes pursuant to section 10.0.
+(a) All Gaming Activities conducted under this Compact shall, at a minimum, comply (i) with a Gaming Ordinance duly adopted by the Tribe and approved in accordance with IGRA, (ii) with all applicable rules, regulations, procedures, specifications, and standards duly adopted by the NIGC, the Tribal Gaming Agency, and the State Gaming Agency, and (iii) with the provisions of this Compact.

+- (b) The Tribal Gaming Agency shall transmit a copy of the Gaming Ordinance, and all of its rules, regulations, procedures, specifications, ordinances, or standards applicable to the Gaming Activities and Gaming Operation, excluding the Tribal Gaming Agency's internal policies and procedures, to the State Gaming Agency within twenty (20) days following the effective date of this Compact, or within twenty (20) days following their adoption or amendment, whichever is later. - The Tribal Gaming Agency shall make available to Gaming Operation (c) patrons or their legal representatives, through electronic means or otherwise in its discretion: the Gaming Ordinance; the rules of each Class III Gaming game operated by the Tribe, to the extent that such rules are not available for display on the Gaming Device or table on which the game is played; rules governing promotions, points and the player's club program (including rules regarding confidentiality of player information, if any); the Tort Liability Ordinance specified in section 12.4, subdivision (b); the rules of practice of the tribal court, or if there is no tribal court, the rules of the tribal claims commission; tribal law, to the extent it directly impacts the operation of Gaming Activities; and the regulations promulgated by the Tribal Gaming Agency concerning patron disputes pursuant to section 10.0.
+To the extent that any of the foregoing are available to the public on a website maintained by an agency of the State of California or the federal government, or by the Tribe or the Gaming Operation, the Tribal Gaming Agency may refer requesters to such website(s) for the requested information.